Indian court orders tax office to review Nokia sales tax demand

-CHENNAI India An Indian court ordered tax authorities in Tamil Nadu state on Tuesday to reconsider a nearly $400 million (237.57 million pounds) sales tax claim against Nokia on handsets made at the Finnish company's Chennai plant.
+CHENNAI, India, April 29 An Indian court ordered tax authorities in Tamil Nadu state on Tuesday to reconsider a nearly $400 million sales tax claim against Nokia on handsets made at the Finnish company's Chennai plant.

-Nokia, which is embroiled in a separate tax dispute with Indian authorities that stopped the plant from being transferred to Microsoft as part of the sale of its mobile phone business, had appealed to the Madras High Court after receiving a demand notice for about 24 billion rupees (235.19 million pounds).
+Nokia, which is embroiled in a separate tax dispute with Indian authorities that stopped the plant from being transferred to Microsoft as part of the sale of its mobile phone business, had appealed to the Madras High Court after receiving a demand notice for about 24 billion rupees ($396 million).

 The court on Tuesday asked Nokia to deposit 10 percent of the disputed tax demand within eight weeks as a precondition for the two sides to discuss the claims afresh, according to a copy of the court order seen by Reuters.